-1.1 It is the responsibility of the Principal and the Board of Governors to ensure that the anti-bullying policy is created and regularly reviewed.
-Implementation of the policy is shared by all members of staff at the college and is overseen by the Vice Principal Student Welfare in consultation with the Head of Primary, Head of Secondary and Vice Principal Head of 6th Form.
+It is the responsibility of the Principal and the Board of Governors to ensure that the anti-bullying policy is created and regularly reviewed.
+Implementation of the policy is shared by all members of staff at the college and is overseen by the Vice Principal Student Welfare.

-OBJECTIVES OF THE POLICY
+All governors, staff, students, parents, and carers should have an understanding of what behaviours and interactions amount to bullying.

-- 2.1 All governors, staff, students, parents, and carers should have an understanding of what behaviours and interactions amount to bullying. - 2.2 All staff should know what the policy is on bullying and follow it when bullying is reported. - 2.3 All students, parents and carers should know what the college policy is on bullying, and what they should do if bullying arises. - 2.4 At Doha College we take bullying seriously.
-Students, parents and carers should be assured that they will be supported when bullying is reported.
-Bullying will not be tolerated.
+All staff should know what the policy is on bullying and follow it when bullying is reported.